alexnorwood01/Stock_risk_analysis/README.md

 # Stock_risk_analysis
-Analysis of a portfolio of small portfolio of stocks.
+Analysis of a small portfolio of stocks.
+Which uses historical returns to best analyse risk / return metrics.

 Program looks at individual cumulative returns, standard deviation of stock and sharpe ratios.
 As a portfolio, program uses historical returns to look at the value at risk and expected shortfall.